 Included in the CEQA analysis for this site is a comparison of traffic generated by existing allowed uses and uses that will be allowed if the property is rezoned.
-Because the Foods Co. site is a large shopping center, it currently generates considerable traffic, estimated to be up to 5,996 trips per day between all the uses - Foods Co, restaurants, bank, and other services.
-Alternatively, a mixed-use building with ground floor commercial and multifamily housing with between four (4) and ten (10) floors of residential living space is estimated to generate 1,982 trips per day, which is significantly lower than the current use.
+Because the site is a large shopping center, it currently generates considerable traffic, estimated to be up to 5,996 trips per day between all the uses - Foods Co, restaurants, bank, and other services.
+Alternatively, a Mixed Use building with ground floor commercial and multifamily housing with between four and 10 floors of residential living space is estimated to generate 1,982 trips per day, which is significantly lower than the current use.

 The question of parking on adjacent streets is speculative at this point because no project is yet proposed.
 If a future project is proposed, the amount of parking needed to meet its commercial and residential needs would be determined during the planning and design process for the development.
-In general, development along commercial corridors with high quality transit and bicycle and pedestrian amenities, such as Alisal Street, requires less parking because residents have access to alternative transportation.
-Recently completed project examples include the Rabobank and the Bruhn Building apartments in Downtown, and Moon Gate Plaza in Chinatown.
+In general, development along commercial corridors with high quality transit and bicycle and pedestrian amenities, such as Alisal Street, requires less parking because residents have alternatives to cars for transportation.
+Recently completed projects like this include the Rabobank and the Bruhn Building apartments in Downtown, and Moon Gate Plaza in Chinatown.